More

 Paean for a Country Girl (or Faith, Family, Community, Learning, and a Little Baseball) [Reposted]

-[Author’s Note: I wrote this a little over a year ago.
-Dec 14th, 2023 will be the one-year anniversary of her passing.]
+[Author’s Note: I wrote this a little over two years ago.
+Dec 14th, 2024 (today) will be the two-year anniversary of her passing.]

 In Memory of Mary Helen Duren Hecht